Non-Blackbody Disks Can Help Explain Inferred AGN Accretion Disk Sizes: Abstract

 \section{Abstract}

 If the atmospheric density $\rho_{\rm atm}$ in the accretion disk of an active galactic nucleus (AGN) is sufficiently low, scattering in the atmosphere can produce a non-blackbody emergent spectrum.
-For the same bolometric luminosity, at ultraviolet and optical wavelengths such disks have lower fluxes and apparently larger sizes as compared to disks that emit as blackbodies.
-Using unified equations for the interior $\rho$ and $T$ in gas pressure dominated regions of a thin accretion disk, we show that models with $\rho_{\rm atm}$ a sufficiently low fixed fraction of $\rho$ can match the AGN STORM observations of NGC 5548 but produce disk spectral energy distributions (SEDs) that peak at shorter wavelengths than observed.
-Thus, scattering atmospheres can contribute to the explanation for large inferred AGN accretion disk sizes, but are unlikely to be the only contributor.
+For a given bolometric luminosity, at ultraviolet and optical wavelengths such disks have lower fluxes and apparently larger sizes as compared to disks that emit as blackbodies.
+We show that models in which $\rho_{\rm atm}$ is a sufficiently low fixed fraction of the interior density $\rho$ can match the AGN STORM observations of NGC 5548 but produce disk spectral energy distributions that peak at shorter wavelengths than observed in luminous AGN in general.
+Thus, scattering atmospheres can contribute to the explanation for large inferred AGN accretion disk sizes but are unlikely to be the only contributor.
+In the appendix section, we present unified equations for the interior $\rho$ and $T$ in gas pressure-dominated regions of a thin accretion disk.

 \keywords{accretion, accretion disks --- galaxies: active --- galaxies: individual (NGC 5548) --- quasars: general}